LinShuhaiLAB/LipidIN/README.md

 Modules Description
 ---
 `Mass Spectrometry Peak Processing Module:`Processes mzML format data, centralizes peaks, and converts them into list format for easier use.
+We provide the demo which named demo of LipidIN (without .mzML) under LipidIN/MS-DIAL published library
 ```
 ##### data preprocessing Using 'RaMS' package #####
 env=new.env()